 Connecting with Bluetooth

-Most mobile devices have Bluetooth radios embedded in them, however, PC’s and other devices that do not have built-in radios can be Bluetooth-enabled by plugging in a dongle.
+Most mobile devices have Bluetooth radios embedded in them.
+However, PCs and other devices that do not have built-in radios can be Bluetooth-enabled by plugging in a dongle.
 Pairing is a process whereby two Bluetooth devices are connected.
-In most cases, devices broadcast their presences to each other, and the users select which Bluetooth device they want to connect to when the other devices name or ID appears on their screen.
-With the increase in Bluetooth technology, it is important to know when and which device you’re connecting to.
+In most cases, devices broadcast their presence to each other, and the users select which Bluetooth device they want to connect to when the other device’s name or ID appears on their screen—with the increase in Bluetooth technology, knowing when and which device you’re connecting to is important.
 Therefore, a code is usually prompted on-screen that helps to ensure you are connecting to the right device.

-Different devices have their own instructions for accessing and using Bluetooth.
-For detailed instructions be sure to check the manual of your product, but as a general guide the following instructions might provide some clarity:
+Different devices have their instructions for accessing and using Bluetooth.
+For detailed instructions, be sure to check the manual of your product, but as a general guide, the following instructions might provide some clarity:

 To Set Up Bluetooth:

-- Turn on, or enable Bluetooth.
-This can usually be done on your phones front screen by dragging down the settings.
+- Turn on or enable Bluetooth.
+Dragging down the settings can usually be done on your phone’s front screen.

 - Always ensure your device is ‘visible’ so other nearby devices can pick up the signal.
-A default setting of ‘hidden’ may be preventing your device from being picked up.
+A default setting of ‘hidden’ may prevent your device from being picked up.

 - Give your Bluetooth device a custom name so it is easy to identify when connecting to other compatible equipment.

 - Select the file you wish to send.
 This may be an audio file, picture, document, or anything that is transferrable.